Planes, Trains and Automobiles Locations

 The scene of the town square and courthouse after the car is confiscated looks to be filmed in Woodstock Il where Groundhog Day was also filmed.

 There is also a quick scene with a mound in the background (the scene is near the Braidwood Inn scene) and it looks to us like it is located on route 55 in Illinois, a few miles north of the motel on the west side of rt 55.
-[Thanks to Bridget]
+[Thanks to Bridget] An anonymous contributor kindly updated to say: Sure looks like that scene with the mound

 The scene where they were pulled over by the police.
 They were pulled over by a Wisconsin state trooper.
 I would think some of the movie was shot in Wisconsin?
 [Thanks to Dennis Blacharczyk]